dsh011/Pathfinder/README.md

 This program is currently licensed under the MIT License.
 Libraries in the credits have their own licenses.
 Please review these before any changes are made.

+**Note** The Nominatim (Geocoding) service has a usage policy.
+Please see the link for their usage policy. https://operations.osmfoundation.org/policies/nominatim/
+Using this service was just for demonstration purposes and should not be used commercially for bulk requests.

 # Credits
 1. OpenRouteService: https://github.com/GIScience/openrouteservice
 2. Folium: https://github.com/python-visualization/folium